Codecademy/docs/content/c/concepts/pointers/pointers.md

 A pointer is a [variable](https://www.codecademy.com/resources/docs/c/variables) that stores a memory address, which typically represents the location of another variable.

-Pointers are very useful in that they allow the efficient creation and manipulation of complex data structures.
+Pointers are useful because they allow the efficient creation and manipulation of complex data structures.

 ## Understanding Pointers

 Data is stored in a computer's [memory](https://www.codecademy.com/resources/docs/general/what-is-ram).
-A variable represents a specific location within that memory, and consists of three parts: an identifier (name), a value, and an *address*.
+A variable represents a specific location within that memory and consists of three parts:

+- An identifier (name)
+- A value
+- An address

 The address is a value that describes *where* in memory a variable is located.

 To understand pointers, it may be helpful to think of variables as boxes on a shelf.
 Each box has a label (the identifier), a unique serial number that allows one to locate it (the address), and possibly something inside of it (the value).
 Following this analogy, a pointer can be described as a box that *contains* the serial number of another box within it.